irisnet/irishub-sync/README.md

-# iris-sync-server
+# irishub-sync
-A server that synchronize IRIS blockchain data into database
+A daemon that synchronizes IRIS hub data into database